-The Wasatch International Opportunities Fund gained 4.31% in the fourth quarter and slightly underperformed its benchmark, the MSCI AC World Ex-U.S.A.
-Small Cap Index, which gained 4.63%.
+The Wasatch International Opportunities Fund gained 2.77% in the first quarter of 2014, underperforming its benchmark, the MSCI All Country (AC) World Ex-U.S.A.
+Small Cap Index, which gained 3.47%.

 Details of the Quarter